August 26, 2017

 As we ascend through the energy of pride, we begin demonstrating the energy of courage.
 At the threshold of courage, we first begin to access creative power, rather than destructive force.
 It takes courage to lay aside the energy of pride.
 It takes even more courage to accomplish neutrality, which is the threshold beyond courage, where true creative power really becomes available.

 On Hawkins’ scale, we first manifest the energy of courage at 200 and it is the dominant trait humans express until we achieve the energy of neutrality at 250.
 Hawkins calibrates the power of unconditional love at 500, which means neutrality is halfway up the scale to unconditional love.

 In between, neutrality and love, humans demonstrate capacities of willingness, acceptance and reason.
-Beyond love, the unconditional or Agape expression of it, which calibrates from 500-599, is peace, which begins at 600.
-Beyond peace is enlightenment, calibrating from 700 to 1000.
-At the very top end of Hawkins’ scale would be pure enlighten power, demonstrated by ascended masters like Jesus, Buddha and maybe even Gandhi.
+Beyond reason is love, the unconditional or agape expression of it, which calibrates at 500 on Hawkins’ scale.
+Once we achieve the capacity to express unconditional love, we begin to experience the ascended energies of joy and peace.
+The energetic vibrations of peace are calibrated beginning at 600.
+Beyond peace is enlightenment, which calibrates from 700 to 1000.
+At the very top end of Hawkins’ scale would be the pure enlightened creative power, demonstrated by ascended masters like Jesus and Buddha.